-The Master Association is responsible for six manned and three unmanned entry gates, security within the PGA WEST community, and landscaping of PGA Boulevard and areas along the exterior walls surrounding PGA WEST.
+The Master Association is responsible for seven manned and 6 unmanned entry gates, security within the PGA WEST community, and landscaping of PGA Boulevard and areas along the exterior walls surrounding PGA WEST.

 The Master Association consists of all property owners within PGA WEST.
 Each property owner is a member of the Master Association.
 The Master Association Board of Directors consists of property owners who have been elected to conduct the day-to-day business of the Master Association and make the decisions that affect all owners.